teslaLDead/natural-aroma/content/about/index.md

 ---
 aboutUsParagraphs:
-  - Our company was founded in 1995 since then we have pioneered in the manufacturing of essential oils, aroma chemicals, natural isolates,carrier oils, fragrances and flavour Our company products are defined by creative adaptation, strategic enhancement, revolutionary packaging, and consistent innovation.
-For us, product quality, prompt service and customer satisfaction are of the utmost importance.
+  - Our company was founded in 1995 and since then we have pioneered in the manufacturing of essential oils, aroma chemicals, natural isolates,carrier oils, fragrances and flavour Our company products are defined by creative adaptation, strategic enhancement, revolutionary packaging, and consistent innovation.
+For us, product quality, prompt service and customer satisfaction are of utmost importance.
   - We have a state of the art manufacturing plant located in Ghaziabad .
 All the products manufactured here conform to stringent quality control and comply with GMP standards.
 Our in house laboratory is equipped with the